 The magical colors of a desert wedding make for the perfect backdrop for a dreamy ceremony, but there are a few things to keep in mind in order to make sure the day goes off without a hitch.
-From spa treatments to help you brave the elements, to design touches that highlight the natural beauty of the landscape, we’ve rounded up the best tips for a desert-chic wedding from the teams at Kimpton Amara Resort and Spa in Sedona and Kimpton Rowan Palm Springs Hotel, our newest desert sanctuary.
+From spa treatments to help you brave the elements, to design touches that highlight the natural beauty of the landscape, we’ve rounded up the best tips for a desert-chic wedding from the team at Kimpton Rowan Palm Springs Hotel, our dreamy desert sanctuary.

 Set the Scene

 The perfect time of day for a desert wedding, ideal wedding decor colors, back-up locations in case of weather shifts and flowers that can withstand the heat — all desert wedding discussion topics for Cathy O’Connell of COJ Events, a Palm Springs-area wedding planner.
 Here she provides her top tips for setting the scene.

 1. Consider early June and September for non-peak time venue options at hotels while the weather is still friendly.
 It’ll still be on the hotter side during the day but will cool down at night, and you can always order fans for the wedding guests if the weather is on the warmer side.

 2. Pay attention to sunset times.
 In some areas the sun sneaks behind the mountains earlier than sunset which impacts photography lighting and outdoor festivities.
 Remember to always rent parasols if guests are standing in the sun—even in November!